-On a broader level, inclusive spaces can be created simply by spending time with one another, you could think about creating a space that your team can have lunch together.
-If your company is larger, creating an in-office support group or network for employees to help them connect with others who may share similar experiences or beliefs.
-For example, The Coop have adopted their Respect Network, a network for LGBTI employees to share experiences and work to ensure discrimination is not prevalent at any level within the organisation.
+On a broader level, inclusive spaces can be created simply by spending time with one another, you could think about creating a space where your team can have lunch together.
+If your company is larger, create an in-office support group or network for employees to help them connect with others who may share similar experiences or beliefs.
+For example, The Co-op have adopted their Respect Network, a network for LGBT employees to share experiences and work to ensure discrimination is not prevalent at any level within the organisation.

 A huge step toward a more diverse workforce is a more creative recruitment strategy.
 Look beyond traditional hiring sources such as university programmes, specific job boards and industry organisations, and search for more unique talent pools.

 Having a diverse workforce is no good if you do not have an inclusive culture.
 If people of different groups do not feel comfortable in the workplace, then they are not going to share their ideas and contribute in the way that will most help your organisation.

 By taking on board the advice above, you will build a workplace where more people believe they can be their true self, and that will lead to a diverse and inclusive workforce that can give your organisation a major competitive advantage.

 For more information on hiring a diverse workforce contact us today or call 0161 834 1642